OA Barometer 2022

 ZB documents its course of action in the Open Access Barometer.
 The total expenditure, number of Jülich publications, average expenditure per corresponding author publication for each publisher, and the distribution of types of cost per publishing house are documented for the 13 most important publishers (ranked according to turnover and number of publications).
 In a time series starting in 2016, the relative development of types of cost is also shown.

+The graphs and charts have been published under the Creative Commons licence “Attribution 4.0 International” (CC BY 4.0).
 Should you require copies of the graphs in higher quality, please do not hesitate to contact us.